Thorough State Requirement Info:

 (Upon clicking, our sister site will open up in a new tab)

 One may think that with the current housing and mortgage crisis, it might be too late to pursue a career in Real Estate Appraisal.
 But the opposite is true.
-All “old” Arizona real estate appraisers are going to have to comply with the new rules and regs recently enacted, so the playing field is level again.
-You can enter this exciting, lucrative field at a unique time in history when the entire industry is looking for new, freshly trained Arizona appraiser licensees who have taken the newest curriculum.
-What that means to you is, lots of opportunities and lots of new doors opening in Arizona.
+All “old” appraisers are going to have to comply with the new rules and regs recently enacted, so the playing field is level again.
+You can enter this exciting, lucrative field at a unique time in history when the entire industry is looking for new, freshly trained appraiser licensees who have taken the newest curriculum.
+What that means to you is, lots of opportunities and lots of new doors opening.

 If you are interested in enrolling in a real estate appraisal course you should know that it will be necessary to meet licensing and/or certification requirements that are different depending on the State, but you can be sure that they will include real estate appraisal education, working as a trainee, and passing one or more license exams.